 RENEWAL & TRANSFER

 The ways that knowledge is learned and taught is often as important as the knowledge itself.
-The Pitquhirnikkut Ilihautiniq / Kitikmeot Heritage Society forefront projects encouraging Inuit traditional knowledge and Inuit Qaujimajatuqangit.
+Our work is grounded in Inuit traditional knowledge and Inuit Qaujimajatuqangit.
 We do not see traditional knowledge as being static or belonging to the past, but something that is constantly in a process of adapting to the challenges and conditions of the modern world.
-These approaches stress that knowledge is meant to be used, and should be collected in contexts that re-enforce traditional and healthy relationships between generations, family, community, and the land.
+Knowledge is meant to be used, and we collect it in ways that re-enforce traditional and healthy relationships between generations, family, community, and the land.
 When knowledge is developed outside this framework, it loses much of its meaning and relevance.